riccoljy/nongmon/README.md

-# Bang Saen Tourism Website
+# Nong Mon Market Website

-A collaborative website project between NUS College and Burapha University to promote tourism in Bang Saen, Thailand.
+A collaborative website project between NUS College and Burapha University to showcase the culinary heritage and cultural significance of Nong Mon Market in Bang Saen, Thailand.

 ## 🌊 Project Overview

-This website showcases the beauty and cultural richness of Bang Saen through authentic student stories, comprehensive attraction guides, and practical travel information.
-It represents a bridge between Singapore and Thailand, connecting international perspectives with local expertise.
+This website showcases the culinary heritage and cultural richness of Nong Mon Market through authentic student stories, comprehensive market guides, and practical visiting information.
+It represents a bridge between Singapore and Thailand, connecting international food perspectives with local market expertise.

 ## 🎯 Features